mrborges23/mypage.github.io/assignment_1.md

 In this assignment, you will determine the best fitting model of evolution for the multiple sequence alignment assigned to you by employing a hierarchical likelihood ratio test (hLRT).

 1. Test the following models JC, K80, F81, HKY, and GTR, and indicate the best fitting model.
-Please provide a table including the model likelihoods, number of parameters, model comparisons and corresponding degrees of freedom, the resulting LRT values, and critical value that you use to assess statistical significance.
+Please provide a table including the model likelihoods, number of parameters, model comparisons and corresponding degrees of freedom, the resulting LRT values, and critical values that you used to assess statistical significance.
 Perform the hLRT using a significance level of 0.05.

 2. Based on the best fitting model obtained previously, do your sequences have a heterogeneous base composition?
 Is one exchangeability rate enough to describe the evolution of your sequences?
 Justify your answers.